gilbox/css-bliss/solving-complexity.md

 > component, she is going to break all those call sites.
 It makes you feel fearful
 > of changing code which is very bad. --vjeux

-The example that Facebook's vjeux give's of such a selector looks like:
+The example that Facebook's vjeux gives of such a selector looks like:

     .product/button > div {
       /* override everything ! */